-Before buying your homeowners insurance policy, you receive a quote which is an estimation of how much your homeowners will cost.
+Before buying your homeowners insurance policy, the insurance company will send you a quoted estimate of how much your homeowners insurance will cost.
 Most major homeowners insurance companies provide free and instant quotes online.
 After getting your quote, it can take a few days for the insurance company to process your application.

 To ensure a fast application process, make sure you’re ready to provide the following information: